 How return items function works

-When you turn on this feature, each time you accept a return-to-stock item, Paladin will attempt to verify that the invoice number referenced with this return exists and that it includes the item.
+When you turn this feature on, each time you accept a return-to-stock item, Paladin attempts to verify that the invoice number referenced with this return exists and that it includes the item.
 Once the purchase is verified, a note with the original invoice number is added below the returned item on the invoice.
-How Paladin obtains the original invoice number depends on how you add the returned item to the invoice.
+How Paladin obtains the original invoice number depends on how you add the returned item to the invoice:

 Purchase verification when you add an item to an invoice directly or from Advanced Lookup inventory search results